mohamedkaba4/Mavencrest-Disaster-Recovery/README.md

 **Note:** The current automatic recovery classifier uses the Terraform
 > backend and production resource group as its primary signals.
-> Resource-level health and partial-outage detection will be added in a
+> Resource-level health and partial-outage detection will be added in a later update.